-The taking of his life, that life that was his and his alone, was not a crime against me or you, it was a crime against him.
-It was the most vicious and cowardly type of offence; one perpetrated upon a helpless and vulnerable individual, a crime without necessity or cause, made possible by brute force alone.
+The taking of his life, that one life that was his and his alone, was not a crime against me or you, it was a crime against him.
+It was the most vicious and cowardly type of offence; one perpetrated upon a helpless and vulnerable infant; a crime without necessity or cause, made possible by brute force alone.

 So what if I was to say, ‘It’s ok.
 I forgive whoever caused his death’?

 The response would quite rightly be, ‘And what the hell has it got to do with you?
 What right have you got to ‘forgive’ anyone for taking something that wasn’t yours and had nothing whatsoever to do with you?’